Chris-Patrick/ChromePassRetrieve/README.md

 ### Ultra Uses

 The other use was to use a Flipper Zero BadUSB script to download the file from github, run the exe, decrypt passwords, then send the file to a discord webhook.

+The txt files in this repo used to work with BadUSB but have not been tested in a while.